cotes2020/jekyll-theme-chirpy/_posts/2021-10-15-current-charge-fundamental-quantity.md

 "_What's this fight about, if I may, gentlemen?_", asked the bartender sincerely.

 "_Well, Current here thinks he's more fundamental than me.
 Clearly, he's not!
 I mean, look at our descriptions!
-Here_", Charge hands the bartender a sheet of chaged paper.
+Here_", Charge hands the bartender a sheet of paper.

 The bartender reads, "_Name, Charge.
 Age, as old as the universe, for charge is conserved.
 Hm.
 Nature, scalar.
 Favourite hobby, staying in equilibrium.
 Description: **charge is an intrinsic property of particles which interact with the electromagnetic field.**_"